karthik-skr/spotify-track-api/README.md

 #### 2. Set up the database:
 - Create a MySQL database for the API.
-- Update the database credentials in the .env file.
+- Update the database credentials in the .env file (As mentioned in the following step 4).

 #### 3. Obtain a Spotify API Client ID and Client Secret:

 - Create a developer account at Spotify: https://developer.spotify.com/
 - Follow the [Spotify documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) to obtain the Client ID and Client Secret for the API.
+- Update the Spotify Client ID and Secret in the .env file (As mentioned in the following step 4).

 #### 4. Set up environment variables: